-The fine-dining restaurant uses local produce in creative dishes with a global twist with a fantastic array of local wines.
-It’s a very popular destination, so I’d recommend booking well in advance to avoid disappoinment.
+The fine-dining restaurant uses local produce in creative dishes with a global twist alongside a fantastic array of local wines.
+An extremely popular destination, booking well in advance is recommended to avoid disappointment.

 Cape Wine and Leisure Tours work with you to put together the perfect tour for your family.
-You can create your own itinerary and set the pace for the day.
+Create your own itinerary and set the pace for the day.
 Everything is organised with your personal preferences at the forefront.
 A private customised tour for a family of four is normally charged at 1750 Rand for adults and 200 Rand for children (price dependant on itinerary).
 This would include all entrance fees, wine tastings, a fully qualified guide and transport for the day.

-It was the perfect way to enjoy a whistlestop tour of the Cape Winelands with kids.
+It was the perfect way to enjoy a whistle stop tour of the Cape Winelands with kids.
 On our next visit we’ll definitely dedicate more time to this area.
-It was wonderful to experience and now I know it’s not a part of South Africa to dismiss if you’re travelling as a family and if you love your wine of course!
+It’s definitely not a part of South Africa to dismiss if you’re travelling as a family and if you love your wine of course!